-Advertisers are naturally interested in understanding the anonymized individuals that take advertising actions.
-IDFAs (and their Android siblings, Android Advertising IDs) help an advertiser identify the specific phone where the ad action takes place.
+IDFAs (and the Android equivalent, Google’s Android Advertising IDs) help an advertiser identify the specific phone where an ad action took place.

-Third-party cookies, which are commonly used on the PC web for tracking, tend to have short life spans – anything from one to thirty days on average.
+Third-party cookies, which are commonly used on the web for tracking, tend to have short life spans: anything from one to thirty days on average.
 By contrast, the IDFA doesn’t change unless a user decides to change it in their phone settings.
 Few consumers feel a need to take this action, so IDFAs can offer a better foundation for a persistent and anonymized consumer profile.

 UDID and IDFA

 Before IDFA, advertisers could track actions on iPhones using a permanent device identifier called UDID, or universal device ID.
-The big advantage that IDFA offers over UDID is consumer choice.
-A UDID was a permanent device number, and sharing it could not be turned off, whereas users have the option to limit ad tracking, or to change their IDFA periodically.
+The big advantage that IDFA offered over UDID is consumer choice.
+A UDID was a permanent device number, and sharing it could not be turned off, whereas users had the option to limit ad tracking, or to change their IDFA periodically.

-IDFA is the only ID that Apple allows advertisers to use to understand the advertising actions on its phones.
-This reflects their commitment to the ideas of privacy and choice, while also enabling a robust advertising industry in which brands target likely responders and drive revenue for app and mobile publishers.
-Users that choose to can limit ad tracking by preventing the IDFA being passed to advertisers.
+At the same time, IDFA is the only ID that Apple allows advertisers to use to understand the advertising actions on its phones.
+This reflects Apple’s commitment to the ideas of privacy and choice.
+And for iOS 13 and print, it also enabled a robust advertising industry in which brands target likely responders and drive revenue for app and mobile publishers.

-Using IDFAs and app attribution capabilities like those offered as part of the Singular platform, marketers can understand which campaigns, executions, and media partners were responsible for desirable consumer actions.
+When the IDFA is available because consumers opt in, IDFAs and app attribution capabilities like those offered as part of the Singular platform is extremely helpful.
+Marketers can understand which campaigns, executions, and media partners are responsible for desirable consumer actions.
 Using these insights, they can calculate the ROI for every program and tactic and optimize their marketing to the most profit-generating tools.
 The IDFA also enables a marketer to target specific individuals that have taken actions in the past.
-For example:

 - Target people who have installed and deliver advertising that makes them relaunch the app